© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Combe Beacon barrow is a scheduled monument protected by Historic England under reference 1018633.
 View the official record →

-Combe Beacon barrow is a Bronze Age burial mound located in Somerset, England.
+Combe Beacon is a Neolithic or Bronze Age burial mound located in Somerset, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018633.

 Combe Beacon barrow is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018633.